lee-moss/lee-moss/README.md

 👋 Hi there!
 Welcome to my GitHub profile.
 I'm Lee

-I'm currently working as a Cloud Engineer at the UK's Driver and Vehicle Licensing Agency (DVLA).
+I'm currently working as an Infrastructure Engineer at the UK Home Office.
 I'm passionate about designing, developing, and deploying cloud-based solutions to ensure high availability, scalability, and security of systems.
 <br></br>

-About Me:
-  - 💼 Currently working as a Junior Cloud Engineer at the DVLA

-  - 🌱 Continuously learning and exploring new opportunities in cloud engineering and DevOps

 Skills:
   - Cloud Platforms: Azure, AWS